oorkan/oorkan.dev/content/blog/linux/controlling the time settings in linux via timedatectl.md

 ```

-Whola, if we run `timedatectl` again, we'll see that the time is now syncronized. 👏 🎉
+Whola, if we run `timedatectl` again, we'll see that the time is syncronized now. 👏 🎉

 ![timedatectl NTP syncronized](http://127.0.0.1/img/timedatectl_NTP_syncronized.png)